seasonedcc/composable-functions/README.md

 ```

 **NOTE :** All our examples will use [zod](https://zod.dev/) which we recommend if you have no existing schema validation library in your project.
-You can, however, other schema validators supported by [TypeSchema](https://typeschema.com/#coverage).
+You can, however, use other schema validators supported by [TypeSchema](https://typeschema.com/#coverage).

 ```tsx
 import { makeDomainFunction, inputFromForm } from 'domain-functions'